martijnarts/totempaal.tj/_posts/2018-3-7-brief-summary-oauth-2-rfc.md

 ---
 title: A brief summary of the OAuth 2.0 RFC
 layout: post
+shouldExcerpt: true
+excerpt:
+    <p>This is the briefest useful summary I could come up with for OAuth 2.0, after reading the original RFC.</p>
 ---

 This is the briefest useful[^lol-useful] summary[^lol-summary] I could come up